 The Helen Wayne Rauh Theater is a 140-seat studio theater which doubles as a teaching space.
 This type of space is also known as a laboratory theater, black box theater or flexible seating theater.
 This space was given to the school by Richard E. Rauh in honor of his mother, Helen W. Rauh.

 The Wells Video Studio was donated by John Wells and is a hands-on classroom that also serves as an automated light lab and performance space for new works and one act plays.
-It has a three-camera step up used for acting and directing for the camera.

 The Scene Shop is used for the layout, construction and painting of all scenery and props for School of Drama productions.
 The Scene Shop is also used as a hands-on classroom for production classes including stagecraft, scene painting and welding.
 It is also used as a laboratory workshop for students to complete projects.
 The scene shop consists of a metal shop, prop shop, paint shop, loading dock, tool room, hardware room, a paint storage room and a paint mixing area.
 Additionally the shop has a full collection of tools specifically used in woodworking, metalworking and plastics.
 Recent acquisitions include a CNC router and Epilogue Lazer Cutter.

 The Costume Shop is a space used for the construction and management of costumes for all School of Drama productions, and as a hands-on classroom and laboratory for students.
 The Costume Shop houses a craft room equipped with a spray booth, a dye room equipped with two 45-gallon vats for dyeing and a professionally lit fitting room.
 Costumes are stored both on and off campus.

 The Brown Movement Studio was donated by Robert M. Brown III.
 The studio is equipped with a sprung hardwood floor, mirrors and dance bars.
 The studio is used for dance movement classes and as a rehearsal space.